One More Question:

-We do not carry a handgun because the only possible scenario is an armed outsider might one day attack the school and try to shoot many people, and we might be close enough to stop them if armed, though that is a more than sufficient reason.
-We carry because deadly threats may occur at any time, anywhere, eve in our homes.
+We do not carry a handgun because the only possible scenario is an armed outsider might one day attack the school and try to shoot many people, and we might be close enough to stop them if armed, though that is more than sufficient reason.
+We carry because deadly threats may occur at any time, anywhere, even in our homes or our schools.

-This kind of thinking does not go so far as to admit it might be legitimate for a teacher to use their concealed handgun to stop a stereotypical school attacker, but to stop a student who suddenly pulls a knife and attacks because he is out of his mind over a lost girlfriend, on drugs, or a sociopath?
+Anti-liberty thinking does not go so far as to admit it might be legitimate for a teacher to use their concealed handgun to stop a stereotypical school attacker, but to stop a student who suddenly pulls a knife and attacks because he is out of his mind over a lost girlfriend, on drugs or a sociopath?
 Surely not.
-Sociopaths, by the way, are a class psychologists estimate to be about 5% of the population.
+Psychologists, by the way, estimate sociopaths to be about 5% of the population.

 One may use deadly force when one–or another–is in imminent danger of serious bodily harm or death, and the attacker has the means and opportunity to cause serious bodily harm or death, and is actually putting one in jeopardy.
+Go here for a basic primer on the use of deadly force.
 It is also important that the person being attacked is innocent, that they have not provoked or participated in the attack–it’s not a case of mutual combat–and that the force used to stop the attack is proportional to the force used in the attack.
 One doesn’t shoot someone that is threatening to throw an empty milk carton, but someone armed with a gun, and shooting at others, must be–and can be–legally and immediately stopped.
 This is, of course, not the only possible scenario where lawful, lethal force may be employed.

 As I’ve previously noted, teachers carrying concealed handguns are not police officers.
 They are no different than any citizen carrying concealed.
 They are not in any way obligated to engage in law enforcement activities, and obviously, should not.
 Unless and until a deadly force situation occurs, no one need ever know they are carrying a handgun.
 For most teachers, this means no one will ever know.